prismaymedia/linkfy/docs/VERCEL_DEPLOYMENT.md

 # 🚀 Vercel Deployment Guide

-This guide explains how to deploy Linkfy to Vercel with automated production deployments and PR preview URLs.
+This guide explains how to deploy Linkfy client to Vercel with automated production deployments and PR preview URLs.

 ## 📋 Table of Contents